Ditch Cruel Butterfly Kits for Humane Life-Cycle Lessons

 They Don’t Provide the Ecosystem That Butterflies Need

-Consideration should be given to whether the local ecosystem can properly sustain butterflies.
-When these animals are raised in the classroom and then released, they may not be able to survive because of a lack of food or other variables in that particular habitat.
-For example, the Western monarch butterfly is facing a “high risk of extinction: [about] 50-75% within 20 years and [about] 65-85% within 50 years” (Schultz, Brown, Pelton, & Crone, 2017).
-It’s suspected that this decline is linked to a scarcity of milkweed plants, which monarch butterflies need in order to reproduce—in fact, in the Midwest, there has been a “68% loss of milkweed available for monarchs across the region” (Zaya, Pearse, & Spyreas, 2017).
-Rather than focusing on a temporary project in the classroom, teachers should show students the importance of nurturing the natural environment to help the declining butterfly population.
-This real-world lesson could foster a sense of responsibility in children and encourage them to help improve things for our planet.
+Once the lessons are finished and the butterflies trapped in these kits are released, they may be unable to survive due to a lack of food or other environmental variables.
+For example, the Western monarch butterfly is facing a “high risk of extinction: [about] 50–75% within 20 years and [about] 65–85% within 50 years” (Schultz, Brown, Pelton, and Crone, 2017).
+It’s suspected that this decline is linked to a scarcity of milkweed plants, which monarch butterflies need in order to reproduce—in fact, in the Midwest, there has been a “68% loss of milkweed available for monarchs across the region” (Zaya, Pearse, and Spyreas, 2017).
+Rather than focusing on a temporary project in the classroom, teachers should show students the importance of nurturing the natural environment in order to help the declining butterfly population.
+This real-world lesson could foster a sense of responsibility in children and encourage them to help take care of the Earth and animals.

-Teachers need to consider carefully what happens to the animals once the life-cycle lessons are complete.
-Companies that produce butterfly kits, such as FOSS, consider the lives of the animals useless after they’ve been used by students.
-FOSS actually recommends killing animals, such as snails, by “collecting them in a bag and placing them in the freezer.”
-Once they’ve been killed, the company says that they are to be disposed of “in the trash.”
+What happens to the animals after the life-cycle lessons are complete?
+Companies that produce butterfly kits, such as FOSS, consider them useless at that point.
+FOSS actually recommends killing animals, such as snails, by “collecting them in a bag and placing them in the freezer” and then disposing of them “in the trash.”

 Animals are individuals, not teaching tools.
-Allowing students to manipulate the lives of insects and other animals in the classroom sends the dangerous message that it’s OK to bully other living beings simply because they’re different and vulnerable.
+Allowing students to manipulate the lives of insects and other animals in the classroom sends the harmful message that it’s OK to bully other sentient beings simply because they’re vulnerable and different from us.

-Cute brown and white dog with butterfly on nose© iStock.com/nataba
+Cute brown and white dog with butterfly on nose

 Here are some modern, humane ways to teach about life cycles: